easypanel-io/website/docs/05-templates/typebot/index.md

 - Integrate with any platform: Typebot offers several native integrations blocks as well as instructions on how to embed typebot on particular platforms.
 - Collect results in real-time: One of the main advantages of a chat application is that you collect the user's responses on each question.
 You won't lose any valuable data.
 - And many more features: Typebot makes form building easy and comes with powerful features like hidden fields, team collaboration, link to sub typebots, custom code, custom domain, and folder management.
+- OAuth Authentication: Support for multiple OAuth providers including GitHub and Google for secure user authentication and easy login management.

 ## Links